 APQ (Approximate Position in Queue) Column

-The APQ column will calculate the number of contract resting ahead of your Limit or MIT orders based on the number of contracts that were advertised at the time the order was submitted, in other words - it will give you the worst possible position in the queue for your order - so you know conservatively how many contracts need to be filled before it's your orders turn.
+The APQ column will calculate the number of contract resting ahead of your Limit orders based on the number of contracts that were advertised at the time the order was submitted, in other words - it will give you the worst possible position in the queue for your order - so you know conservatively how many contracts need to be filled before it's your orders turn.